 - Cigarette smoking

 Osteoporosis in MenSince women are at higher risk of developing osteoporosis, the media and the healthcare industry usually focus on osteoporosis in women.
 Because of this emphasis on women, men may not even be aware that they are also at risk.
 It is true that men do not experience rapid bone loss in their 50s like women do.
 But by age 65 or 70, men and women are losing bone mass at the same rate.
 As men get older, their risk of developing osteoporosis increases substantially.
-Many cases of osteoporosis in men are due to age-related bone loss, but at least half of the cases are due to some secondary cause.
+Many cases of osteoporosis in men are due to age-related bone loss, but some of the cases are due to some secondary cause.
 Some secondary causes are: